 *Science courses must be less than 10 years old.
 For applicants holding a high school diploma, the 10-year requirement is calculated from the date of graduation.
 For all other applicants, the date is calculated from the semester and year the course was successfully completed.

-- Attend an information session for nursing between October and December.
+- Attend an information session facilitated by the Counseling Department for Nursing between October and December.

 - Applications are due by January 15.

-- All prerequisite courses must be complete by January 31.
+- All prerequisite courses must be complete and posted by January 31.

 - All transfer credits must be posted to the students Community College of Philadelphia record by January 31.

 - Kaplan Pre Nursing test must be completed by March 16, 2018.

 Requirements Upon Admission:

 Admission is considered conditional until all health and background information is received and reviewed.